- Francesco Lo Iacono

-One of the brightest moment of Paris Fashion Week was, undeniably, the first presentation of Patou, the French heritage brand formerly known as Jean Patou, now in the wise hands of creative director Guillaume Henry.
+One of the brightest moments of Paris Fashion Week was, undeniably, the first presentation of Patou, the French heritage brand formerly known as Jean Patou, now in the wise hands of creative director Guillaume Henry.

 After almost 30 years, LVMH decided to relaunch Patou as a more accessible and contemporary label, in order to reach younger shoppers, still keeping its luxury vibe.
 Jean Patou was previously known as a groundbreaking designer for his time, sharing the same vision towards fashion that Coco Chanel had as well.